Solutions. At your speed.

 1. To Request Restrictions on Uses and Disclosures of Your Protected Health Information:

 Should you wish a restriction placed on the use and disclosure of your protected health information, you must submit such request in writing.
 Such request should be submitted using our Request to Restrict the Use and Disclosure of Protected Health Information form.
-Our contact information for purposes of making such a request is listed on the last page of this document.
+Our contact information for purposes of making such a request is listed at the bottom of this document.

 You have the right to inspect and copy your protected health information, such as your prescription and billing records.
+This right applies to both paper and electronic information.
+If you request access to electronic information, you have a right to receive an electronic copy of your protected health information.
+You also have a right to designate another person to receive your protected health information, after clearly identifying this person to us, and we will send your health information directly to him or her.
+In some cases, you may also receive a summary of your health information.
 In order to inspect and/or copy your protected health information, you must submit a written request to us.
-If you request a copy of your prescription or billing information or other records, we may charge you a reasonable fee for the paper, labor, mailing, and/or retrieval costs involved in filing your requests.
+If you request a copy of your prescription or billing information or other records, we may charge you a reasonable cost-based fee for the costs of labor involved in filing your requests.
 We will provide you with information concerning the cost of copying your protected health information prior to performing such service.
 Such requests should be submitted on our Request for Inspection/Copy of Protected Health Information form.
-Our contact information for such requests is listed on the last page of this document.
+Our contact information for such requests is listed at the bottom of this document.

 You have the right to request that your protected health information be amended or corrected if you have reason to believe that certain information is incomplete or incorrect.
 You have the right to make such requests of us for as long as we maintain/retain your protected health information.
 Your requests must be submitted to us in writing.
 We will respond within sixty (60) days of receiving the written request, unless an extension is necessary, in which case you will be notified, and receive a response to your request within ninety (90) days.
 If we approve your request, we will make such amendments/corrections and notify those with a need to know of such amendments/corrections.